tmilev/freecalc/README.md

   - All graphics are accurately drawn in accordance with the problem. quality than most mathematical textbooks.
 - Technical aspects:
-  - All slides are compiled in the pdf file.
+  - All slides are compiled as pdfs.
   - Each slide is compiled in two modes: projector mode (for showing to students) and printable mode.
 The printable mode is intended for quick reference/printing on paper and lacks step-by-step uncovering of computations.
   - Each slide phase is a separate pdf page.
 The slides display correctly out-of-the-box